Why Visit Rajasthan? Rajasthan is also called “Land of Kings” and is one of India’s most colorful states.

 Things to do in Delhi

-Most information about the sights in Delhi is in our detailed post about Delhi but we will also briefly summarize them here.
+You can find more information about the best sights to visit in Delhi in our detailed post about Delhi but we will also briefly summarize them here.

 The key sights in central New Delhi are situated around old Delhi.
 Here you can visit Chandni Chowk which once used to be the largest market in India.
-Close by you will also find the Red Fort and the Jama Masjid mosque.
+Close by you will also find the Red Fort, one of the best forts of Rajasthan and the Jama Masjid mosque.

 South of New Delhi are various impressive sights.
 If you don’t have a car with a driver you can book an organized tour or arrange a tour with a taxi.
 You should be able to negotiate a price where the taxi takes you to the various sights and waits for you at each stop.